contributerMe/GENESIS/ReadMe.md

 </p>

 <p align="center">
-  <strong>MAS for AI/GenAI use case identification and implementation</strong>
+  <strong>MAS for AI use case identification and implementation</strong>
 </p>

 ---